netdata/netdata/docs/Running-behind-nginx.md

 }
 ```

-### As a subfolder for multiple Netdata servers, via one nginx
+### As a subfolder for multiple Netdata servers, via one Nginx

+This is the recommended configuration when one Nginx will be used to manage multiple Netdata servers via subfolders.

 ```
 upstream backend-server1 {